MananGandhi1810/MananGandhi1810/README.md

 # Hi I'm Manan Gandhi

 I'm a 19-year-old computer engineering student at NMIMS MPSTME.
+I am currently working as a Mid Frequency Trading Intern at IkiQuant Technologies.
 I like to code and build projects.
-I'm into app development, backend development, cybersecurity, and AI/ML.
-I love participating in hackathons, and have won 5 hackathons (yet).
+I'm experienced in App Development, Backend Development, Cybersecurity, and AI/ML.
+I love participating in hackathons, and have won 6 hackathons (yet).
 I'm a FOSS enthusiast, and I love building and contributing to open-source projects.
 I also enjoy finding bugs and security vulnerabilities in applications and websites.

 -   Currently exploring modern web and mobile stacks, cloud computing, developer tooling, and open-source collaboration
 -   Ask me about: Python, JavaScript, Dart & Flutter, C/C++, Java, Kotlin, and software engineering